DMOJ/docs/docs/site/api.md

-            "new_rating": "<user rating after the contest, or null if not rated>", "old_raw_rating": "<user raw rating before the contest, or null if not rated>", "new_raw_rating": "<user raw rating after the contest, or null if not rated>", "old_performance": "<user performance before the contest, or null if not rated>", "new_performance": "<user performance after the contest, or null if not rated>", "is_disqualified": "<whether this user is disqualified>",
+            "new_rating": "<user rating after the contest, or null if not rated>", "old_raw_rating": "<user raw rating before the contest, or null if not rated>", "new_raw_rating": "<user raw rating after the contest, or null if not rated>", "performance": "<participant performance, null if not rated>", "is_disqualified": "<whether this user is disqualified>",
             "virtual_participation_number": "<virtual participation number>"
         }